sourcegraph/src-expose-demo/README.md

 }
 ```

-6. Navigate to Admin > Repositories and you should a list of repositories
+6.Navigate to Admin > Repositories and you should a list of repositories
-7. Search for `AdServiceClient` where you should see many results.
+7.Search for `AdServiceClient` where you should see many results.
 Try filtering using `lang:java`

 To see an example of what `src-expose` is serving to Sourcegraph: